 Michigan Pedestrian Accident Law: Everything You Need To Know

 According to Michigan law, if you are a pedestrian injured in a car accident you may be able to recover pain and suffering compensation from the at-fault driver and No-Fault benefits from your auto insurance company.
-Knowing these laws are important as pedestrian fatalities and injuries continue to increase.
+Understanding these laws is important as fatalities and injuries involving people on foot continue to rise.

-No-Fault benefits can be a financial lifeline for injured pedestrians, paying for their crash-related medical bills and reimbursing them for lost income if their injuries disable them from working.
+No-Fault benefits can be a financial lifeline for injured individuals on foot, covering their crash-related medical expenses and compensating them for lost income if their injuries prevent them from working.

 Is the risk of a pedestrian accident increasing in Michigan?

-Pedestrian-involved motor vehicle crashes involving both fatalities and injuries are on the rise in Michigan, according to Michigan Traffic Crash Facts.
-In 2019, there were 2,403 pedestrians involved in motor vehicle crashes throughout the state, as opposed to 2,317 in 2018.
-Pedestrians killed and injured also increased from 145 to 149 and 1,820 to 1,910, respectively, from 2018 to 2019.
+Motor vehicle crashes involving people on foot, resulting in both fatalities and injuries, are increasing in Michigan, according to Michigan Traffic Crash Facts.
+In 2019, there were 2,403 individuals on foot involved in motor vehicle crashes across the state, compared to 2,317 in 2018.
+The number of people on foot killed and injured also rose from 145 to 149 and 1,820 to 1,910, respectively, between 2018 and 2019.

 According to Michigan law, if you are a pedestrian injured in a car accident, you may be able to recover compensation for pain and suffering damages, excess medical expenses and excess lost wages from the at-fault driver – and from the vehicle owner under the “owner liability” law if the driver and owner are not the same person.
 (See MCL 257.401(1))

 To recover compensation for your pain and suffering, you will need to be able to prove that you suffered a “serious impairment of body function.”
-This is known as the tort threshold injury requirement, which the No-Fault auto insurance law requires all injured pedestrians to comply with before they can successfully recover “noneconomic loss” damages.
+This is known as the tort threshold injury requirement, which the No-Fault auto insurance law requires all injured individuals on foot to meet before they can successfully recover “noneconomic loss” damages.

 Does it matter who was at-fault for a pedestrian accident in Michigan?

 According to Michigan law, it matters who is at-fault for a pedestrian injured in a car accident because if they are seeking pain and suffering compensation and other economic damages they must prove the driver from whom they are trying to recover compensation from was at-fault in causing the crash.
-However, fault does not matter when an injured pedestrian seeks No-Fault benefits.
+However, fault does not matter when an injured person on foot seeks No-Fault benefits.

 When is a pedestrian at fault for an car accident in Michigan?

 Rarely is a pedestrian at fault for a car accident in Michigan.
-But that does not stop auto insurance companies and their defense lawyers from blaming the pedestrians for injuries caused by an at-fault negligent motorist based on Michigan’s “comparative fault” law.
+But that does not stop auto insurance companies and their defense lawyers from blaming the person walking for injuries caused by an at-fault negligent motorist based on our state’s “comparative fault” law.

 The comparative fault rule says: